gracelang/language/spec.md

 a module.

-Lexical lookup stops at the module's dialect scope: it does not extend to the surrrounding dialect's scope (containing any nicknames introduced by imports in the module); nor to the scopes of e.g. any dialects used to implement the dialect module.
+Lexical lookup stops at the module's dialect scope: it does not extend to the surrounding dialect's scope (containing any nicknames introduced by imports in the module); nor to the scopes of e.g. any dialects used to implement the dialect module.

-This allows dialects to import modules, and to be defined via other (module-defining) dialects, without those other definitions polluting the langauge defined by the dialect.
+This allows dialects to import modules, and to be defined via other (module-defining) dialects, without those other definitions polluting the language defined by the dialect.

 # Pragmatics